Cyphs/SteamDeckSTR/README.md

 These scripts assume that the game is in the default location on either the Internal storage (recommended) or an SD card.
 For now, please leave it as default.
 This might become more interactive and configurable for other locations in the future.

-* Before continuing, back up your Skyrim saves, make sure you've read through the official STR [Wiki](https://wiki.tiltedphoques.com/tilted-online/general-information/faq) and the [Playguide](https://wiki.tiltedphoques.com/tilted-online/general-information/playguide).
+* Before continuing, back up your Skyrim saves (just in case anything goes wrong), make sure you've read through the official STR [Wiki](https://wiki.tiltedphoques.com/tilted-online/general-information/faq) and the [Playguide](https://wiki.tiltedphoques.com/tilted-online/general-information/playguide).

 * It's recommended to start with a fresh installation, so uninstall the game if currently installed first.
 If you own the Anniversary Upgrade DLC, make sure to [disable it under the DLC tab](https://raw.githubusercontent.com/Cyphs/SteamDeckSTR/tests/files/image.gif) in the game's Properties on Steam before installing.
+It is recommended to use the Internal drive for guaranteed better performance with multiplayer; and because SD card setups are not configured properly for this script yet.
 If you have other Creations, be sure to [uninstall them](https://help.bethesda.net/#en/answer/36378) as well.

 * After reinstalling Skyrim Special Edition from Steam, **don't run it yet**.
 Failing to follow these steps exactly as written may result in bugs and crashes during your playthrough!